Elena Mandalis: Personal life

 Mandalis is married to her Head On co-star, Damien Fotiou, with whom she has two sons.
-The couple run a drama school in Melbourne called 'Brave Studios'.
+The couple run Melbourne drama school, Brave Studios and children's drama school Greentree Acting School in Mebourne's Footscray, a sister school to Brave Studios.

 Mandalis credits the role of her background in her career: “being Greek is the reason my acting career is what it is today”, adding that her Greek Australian part in Only the Brave "launched" her acting career.
 Early in her career, however, she was not considered for non-Greek roles: “In the early 90’s being an actress of Greek heritage in Australia was both a blessing and, in a way, a curse,” And that “In the days before screen diversity was really embraced, I was viewed by many as only being Greek[…] If the surname didn’t end in ‘opoulos’ I would never be asked to audition.”